The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: The triple Dirichlet series for fundamental discriminants

 \subsection{Region of absolute convergence}

-Using \eqref{Lindelof}, \eqref{1/L under GRH} and the functional equation for $L(w,\chi_d)$ if $\re(w)<1/2$, the triple Dirichlet series $A_D(s,w,z)$ converges absolutely in the region and is polynomially bounded in vertical strips in this region, i.e., away from the possible poles, we have for some constant $c$.
+Using \eqref{Lindelof}, \eqref{1/L under GRH} and the functional equation for $L(w,\chi_d)$ if $\re(w)<1/2$, up to a simple pole at $w=1$, the series \eqref{eqn: A_D definition} converges absolutely in the region and is polynomially bounded in vertical strips in this region, i.e., away from the possible poles, we have for some constant $c$.
 By exchanging summations and using Lemma \ref{lemma - Dirichlet series of fund discr}, we have

 This expression converges absolutely in the region except there is a pole at $s=1$ coming from the terms in the first sum when $mk=\square$.
 Moreover, $(s-1)A_D(s,w,z)$ is polynomially bounded in vertical strips in $R_1$.
 Bochner's tube theorem allows us to meromorphically continue $A_D(s,w,z)$ to the convex hull of $R_0$ and $R_1$, which is and by Proposition \ref{Extending inequalities}, $(s-1)A_D(s,w,z)$ is polynomially bounded in vertical strips in $R_2$.